Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 When I print it in PET, the top case requires about 10 hours and uses about 85g of filament.
 The bottom prints in about 3 hours and uses around 25g of filament.

 Normal or Optimal (.20 or .15mm)

-These models have supports built-in where required and can be easily knocked out after printing.
+These models have supports built-into the model geometry where required.
+They can be easily knocked out after printing.
 I've printed these parts successfully in PLA and PET.
 If you print with PET, a 3mm brim on some parts may be helpful in ensuring bed adhesion during printing.

 Parts & Assembly

 The model is composed two halves for the case: a base that holds the circuit board and the bottom feet using M3 screws, and a top which holds the Raduino, speaker and user interface items.
 There are also four chamfered holes on the base that attach the top case using M3 flat head screws.
 The base is also marked "FRONT" and "BACK" for proper positioning of the top case and the board.
 The bottom feet can additionally be fitted with silicone rubber feet.

 The volume on/off pot and tuning pot that come in the BitX40 kit will fit but their shafts require trimming so the vol and tuning knobs will fit.
 The Vol knob is nylon and can be trimmed using a knife, but I had to use a Dremel grinder to cut down and dress the shaft of the Tuning pot.
 You should cut the length of the shaft to about 15mm and flatten about 10mm of that.
 Use caution to ensure that when you are cutting and grinding that you don't burn out the bearings of the pot.
 Alternatively, you can use a pot from your own junk box.